VERY GOOD QUALITY, RECENTLY SERVICED WITH NEW TIMING CHAIN AND A/C, GREAT COLOR

 By 1989, the last year of R107 SL production, Mercedes pretty much had the SL perfected, and there's definitely something to be said about Mercedes quality; your $65,000 in 1989 purchased one heck of an automobile.
 The gaps are precise, the doors open and close with precision now that they've been properly exercised, and the paint is glossier and smoother than anything else this side of a Rolls-Royce, especially considering its age.
-The car's overall condition suggests that this has only been a fair weather cruiser, and as a result it remains in excellent condition with mostly original paint, and all the rubber remains pliable and soft.
-Dark blue will never go out of style, which can probably be said for the entire car, and thanks to that legendary build quality, you don't have to worry about it wearing out its welcome anytime soon.
+The car's overall condition suggests that this has only been a fair weather cruiser, and as a result there's no rust anywhere on the body, and all the rubber remains pliable and soft.
+Dark blue will never go out of style, which can probably be said for the entire car, and thanks to that legendary build quality, you don't have to worry.

-The gray leather bucket seats were recently re-trimmed in high quality leather that is both durable and comfortable.
-Showing a nice patina, but no damage, the rest of the interior is inviting and comfortable enough for a cross-country tour.
-All SLs were strictly two-seaters, with intimate accommodations that make even the passenger feel special, and while there's a rear package shelf, it has been commandeered by a set of powerful speakers for the stereo system.
-A comprehensive array of gauges keep an eye on the mechanicals, and you're coddled with luxury features like climate control, a powerful Alpine AM/FM/CD stereo, power windows, and beautiful burled walnut trim.
-The contrasting blue canvas convertible top actually looks fantastic on the blue car, and stows easily under a hard tonneau, and a matching blue hardtop is included.
+The gray leather interior is trimmed in high quality leather that is both durable and comfortable.
+Showing a nice patina, but no damage, the seats are inviting and comfortable enough for a cross-country tour.
+All SLs were strictly two-seaters, with intimate accommodations that make even the passenger feel special, and while there's a rear package shelf, it has been commandeered by a set of powerful 6x9 speakers for the stereo system.
+A comprehensive array of gauges keep an eye on the mechanicals, and you're coddled with luxury features like climate control, a powerful stereo, power windows, and beautiful burled walnut trim.
+The contrasting red canvas convertible top actually looks fantastic on the blue car, and stows easily under a hard tonneau, and a matching blue hardtop is included with the car.

 The final evolution of the SL received the biggest, most powerful engine to date, a 5.6 liter SOHC V8.
 Power delivery is smooth and seamless, with a fat torque curve that moves the roadster with the ease of an electric motor.
 A pleasant, bubbly idle and a great V8 rumble are the ideal soundtrack, just enough to let you know that there's still some sports car DNA running through its veins.
-The engine bay in this SL shows signs of meticulous maintenance (tons of receipts are included), and everything works as it should, including the A/C which got a full overhaul in 2011, and the timing chain was recently replaced.
-The 4-speed automatic clicks through the gears, the suspension is supple without losing its poise, and the steering box, front end, and brakes are recently rebuilt.
-Those traditional 15-inch Mercedes alloys wear 205/65/15 blackwall radials to keep with the OEM look.
+The engine bay in this SL shows signs of regular maintenance, and everything works as it should, including the A/C which got an R134a refrigerant upgrade and the timing chain was serviced 3000 miles ago.
+The 4-speed automatic clicks through the gears, the suspension is supple without losing its poise, and those traditional 15-inch Mercedes alloys wear expensive 205/65/15 Michelin radials.

-Streetside Classics specializes in quality vintage SLs, and this is one of the best-maintained cars we've seen in a long time.
-With a reasonable price and a very attractive color combination, this is the one to own.
+Streetside Classics specializes in quality vintage SLs, and this is one of the nicest we've seen in a long time.
+With recent and extensive maintenance and a very attractive color combination, this is the one to own.
 Call today!

 - Engine Size